grompe/BTWTweak/patcher/readme.txt

   to reenable this, put the following line in BTWTweak.cfg: writeDebugTextures=1

+- Now it is possible to rename chests, furnaces, dispensers, brewing stands with Shift+right-clicking them with a name tag.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.